 And while we are happy to tell you the best place to live in Iowa, this analysis is going to tackle the question of the best place to buy a house as an investor.
 That is we are going to try and determine the up and coming cities in the Hawkeye State.

 The best deal in Iowa at the moment?
-That would be Waterloo according to our analysis.
+That would be Centerville according to our analysis.

-Here’s a look at the top ten places to buy a home in Iowa:
+Here’s a look at the top ten places to buy a home in Iowa for 2019:

 The methodology that wen’t into this can be a bit complicated, so we’ll break it down for you in as much detail as we can below.

-How do you determine the best places to buy a home in Iowa?
+How do you determine the best places to buy a home in Iowa for 2019?